panoply/syncify/readme.md

 # Overview

 The main purpose of Syncify is to facilitate seamless theme development between your local machine and Shopify store.
-It ships with build, watch, build download, upload, merge and pull capabilities.
-Together with a prompt based execution model the tool provides developers with theme control that aims to exceed expectations.
+It ships with build, watch, download, upload, merge and pull capabilities for interfacing with your remote Shopify webshop.
+Together with a prompt based execution model, Syncify provides developers with theme control that aims to exceed expectations.

 ### Theme Files